 My bike light recommendations

-For infrequent night riding: Riding on sidewalks or recreational paths with no or very low interaction with automotive traffic (about $5)
+Bike lights for night riding (but infrequent): Riding on sidewalks or recreational paths with no or very low interaction with automotive traffic (about $5)

 Get a light that's as nice as you'd like, but you probably don't need much more than a little blinky light.
 The lights below cost about $1.50 each and should be enough.
 But I recommend spending a few more dollars to get something a little nicer (see the next section).
 These also use button-cell batteries, which don't last long and aren't environmentally friendly.

-Occasional night riding and occasional dark cloudy day riding ($10-15)
+Bike lights for night riding (occasional) and occasional dark cloudy day riding ($10-15)

 The lights are simple but have a rechargeable battery and are surprisingly bright.
 The head lights don't do as nice of a job of illuminating the road in front of you as nicer lights, but they do an adequate job.
 I give out similar lights at our bike parades and sell them in the web shop as well.